 5. Acknowledge results (or lack thereof) with honesty

-One of the easiest ways to check in with clients is to recognize when they’ve hit a personal best, lost weight, or lowered their body fat percentage–and you’ll know they’ve hit one of these milestones if you are using a software like Trainerize to track it.
-Clients appreciate being given a pat on the back for their success, because it motivates them to work harder.
+One of the easiest ways to check in with clients is to recognize when they’ve hit a personal best, achieved a goal, lost weight, or lowered their body fat percentage—and you’ll know they’ve hit one of these milestones if you are using a software like Trainerize to track it.
+Clients appreciate being given a pat on the back for their success because it reinforces that their hard work is paying off and motivates them to stick with it.